-Graceful under sail, comfortable, safe and easy to handle, the McCurdy and Rhodes designed Sou’wester 59 is another in a long line of fine yachts built by the Hinckley Company of Southwest Harbor Maine.
-From her gleaming Awlgripped topsides with signature gold leaf cove stripe to her masterfully constructed cherry interior with solid teak and holly sole, SULA is a showpiece of high-quality construction.
-But she’s not just a beautiful yacht, having proven herself as a capable offshore cruiser with a passage to New Zealand under her belt.
-Her protected center cockpit, well-conceived three stateroom interior arrangement, good systems access and ample storage space above and below decks add to her allure as a long-distance cruiser.
+Graceful under sail, comfortable, safe and easy to handle, the McCurdy and Rhodes designed Sou’wester 59 is another in a long line of fine yachts built by the Hinckley Company of Southwest Harbor, Maine.
+From her gleaming Awlgripped topsides with signature gold leaf cove stripe to her masterfully constructed cherry interior with solid teak and holly sole, Sula is a showpiece of high-quality construction.
+But she’s not just a beautiful yacht, having proven herself as a capable offshore cruiser with a passage to New Zealand in her wake.
+Sula’s protected center cockpit, well-conceived three stateroom interior arrangement, systems access, and ample storage space above and below decks add to her allure as a long-distance cruiser.
 Push button mainsail and genoa furling and powered winches allow easy shorthanded sailing.
 A powerful bow thruster aids in maneuvering in small spaces, truly making her a vessel that may be handled by a cruising couple without extra crew.

 A viewing of this heirloom quality USA-built cruising yacht is highly encouraged.
 The sellers recently purchased a larger cruising sailboat making this elegant cruiser available.